-Project Search Program
+Project SEARCH Program

 Project SEARCH’s primary objective is to secure competitive, integrated employment for people with disabilities.